alphaofficial/cloudflare-inertia/README.md

-# Cloudflare Workers + Inertia.js
+# Fullstack React app (Powered by Hono, Cloudflare Workers and Inertia.js)

-A modern full-stack application using Cloudflare Workers, Hono, Inertia.js, React, and Tailwind CSS.
+A full-stack application using Cloudflare Workers, Hono, Inertia.js, React, and Tailwind CSS.
+Inspired by laravel, ruby on rails

-## Architecture Overview

-This project demonstrates how Inertia.js bridges server-side and client-side rendering to create a seamless single-page application experience.

 ### How Inertia.js Works